roseengineering/rffdtd/README.md

     steps=None,     # explicitly set number of simulation steps start=None,     # first port to excite, starting from 1 stop=None,      # last port to excite, starting from 1
-    ngpu=None,      # number of GPUs to use, or all by default symmetric=False # make s-parameter matrices symmetric
+    symmetric=False # make s-parameter matrices symmetric
     )
 ```